Integralist/integralist.co.uk/content/posts/statistic-basics.md

 [3, 5, 7]
 ```

-Where as _information_ would be the taking of that raw data and giving it extra context.
+Whereas _information_ would be the taking of that raw data and giving it extra context.
 So, in this example, those three data points could represent the age of three children.
 In a classic CSV (comma separated values) format (which is used for storing 'tabular' data), it might be represented like so:

 ```
 Age